30 Things You Should Never Say To Your Partner

 8. “You Are Boring!”

 Sometimes, partners may become extremely comfortable with each other to the extent that the relationship may lose its spark.
 However, blaming your partner for it isn’t going to help.
-Instead, such judgments and negative comments can strain the relationship and make both of you drift away.
+Instead, such judgments and hurtful comments can strain the relationship and make both of you drift away.

 9. “You Are Acting Like Your Father/Mother.”